 - 1. Open your browser and access NJ SMART at www.njsmart.org. - 2.
 Enter your assigned username and password.
-This will open the NJ SMART Portal home page as seen on page 39.
-If you don't have login credentials or can't remember them, please contact your district's web user administrator.
+If you don't have login credentials or can't remember them, please contact your district's Homeroom Administrator.
+If you are unsure of who your Homeroom Administrator, please reach out to the helpdesk.

-NJ SMART Portal
+NJ SMART Home Page

-The NJ SMART portal contains:
+The NJ SMART home page contains: